rohit0297/Google_data_analytics_Capstone_cyclistic_case_study/README.md

 We merged 12 csv files are uploaded in the dataset 'tripdata'.
 One more table created named 'combined_tripdata', merged all 12 csv files and moved into it.
 The 'combined_tripdata' contains 5,066,388 rows of data for past 4 quarters.
 [Data Merging](https://github.com/rohit0297/Google_data_analytics_Capstone_cyclistic_case_study/blob/main/data_merging.sql)

 #### Exploratory Data Analysis
 We are exploring the data, finding the inconsistencies and cleaning the data.
+[Exploratory Data Analysis](https://github.com/rohit0297/Google_data_analytics_Capstone_cyclistic_case_study/blob/main/exploratory_data_analysis.sql)

 #### Observation
 1. Table below shows all column names and their data types.
 Here __ride_id__ column is our primary key.